jayfuuuu/api_test_demo/README.md

 # `API test automation demo`
-> This sample model of api test with pytest.
+> This is a sample API testing model with pytest.

 ### `Architecture`
 ```